- More people are embracing plant-based meat alternatives and eating less meat overall.

-“Tofu, lentils, [and] Impossible Burgers are all great alternatives to meat that are tasty and not just brown rice and steamed vegetables.
-Also, more plants means more fiber, which is good for your gut health and helps with feeling full.”
+“Tofu, lentils, [and] Impossible Burgers are all great alternatives to meat that are tasty — and not just brown rice and steamed vegetables.
+Also, more plants mean more fiber, which is good for your gut health and helps with feeling full,” Rissetto added.

 You don’t have to fuss with making your own meat-free burger mixture.
 Many brands have mastered the best texture and flavor for spectacular sandwiches, and you can buy them frozen or fresh right at your grocery store.

-“With burgers, there are amazing options, from those that mimic a classic beef patty, such as Beyond Meat’s widely available Beyond Burger, to legume-based burgers such as the classic — and crowd-pleasing — Spicy Black Bean burger from Morningstar Farms,” says Ann Taylor Pittman, recipe developer and author of Everyday Whole Grains: 175 New Recipes from Amaranth to Wild Rice.
+“With burgers, there are amazing options, from those that mimic a classic beef patty, such as Beyond Meat’s widely available Beyond Burger, to legume-based burgers such as the classic — and crowd-pleasing — Spicy Black Bean burger from Morningstar Farms,” said Ann Taylor Pittman, recipe developer and author of “Everyday Whole Grains: 175 New Recipes from Amaranth to Wild Rice.”

-Low and slow is the key to the carrot-turned-hot dog.
+Remember: Low and slow is the key to the carrot-turned-hot dog.
 This temperature setting for roasting allows the veggie to become tender and toothsome, and it infuses the vegetable with any spices or rubs you’ve applied.

 With proper handling, tofu tastes and cooks a lot like chicken or pork.

-“You can go a little unexpected by grilling slabs of extra-firm tofu and building your menu around tofu banh mi, with a build-your-own sandwich bar with all the fixings — pickled carrots and radishes, sliced jalapeños, cilantro, hoisin sauce, mayo,” Pittman says.
+“You can go a little unexpected by grilling slabs of extra-firm tofu and building your menu around tofu banh mi, with a build-your-own sandwich bar with all the fixings — pickled carrots and radishes, sliced jalapeños, cilantro, hoisin sauce, mayo,” Pittman said.

 Jackfruit has made a name for itself in vegan and vegetarian circles as a dense and chewy meat alternative that’s so good it frequently convinces carnivores they are eating the real thing.
+The fleshy interior of the Southeast Asian fruit handles a bit like meat.

 “You can make a wonderfully messy pulled jackfruit sandwich instead of the usual pulled pork.
-Upton’s Naturals makes a tasty, not-too-sweet version that’s great on a soft bun with a scoop of coleslaw,” Pittman says.
-The fleshy interior of the Southeast Asian fruit handles a bit like meat.
+Upton’s Naturals makes a tasty, not-too-sweet version that’s great on a soft bun with a scoop of coleslaw,” Pittman said.

 Marinate it with barbecue sauce and sauté it on a skillet on the grill for a fast meat-free option.

-Like some other plant alternatives, jackfruit can have a great deal of sodium.
+Like other plant alternatives, jackfruit can have a great deal of sodium.
 Cut back with low- and no-sodium sauces to keep the numbers manageable.

 Of course, you don’t have to try to hide the fact you’re eating veggies in place of meat.

-“Grill bell pepper strips, zucchini and yellow squash slices, asparagus spears, blanched Brussels sprouts, baby artichokes, broccoli spears, blanched carrots, fennel wedges, or any other veggies that would go well with hummus,” Pittman says.
+“Grill bell pepper strips, zucchini and yellow squash slices, asparagus spears, blanched Brussels sprouts, baby artichokes, broccoli spears, blanched carrots, fennel wedges, or any other veggies that would go well with hummus.”